Ural-Yunusbaev/IBDMig/README.md

 where:<br>
 22 - the number of chromosomes in according to number of DASH output files (clust_1.hcl ... clust_22.hcl);<br>
 ibdmig.list - the file containing a list of individuals;<br>
-mapfile - the map/bim file with genetic distances (not mandatory).<br>
+mapfile.bim - the map/bim file with genetic distances (not mandatory).<br>

 IBDMig generates following output files:<br>
 ibdmig.out.cluster_counts - counts of clusters for each populations combinations and cluster size category (see Output files examples);<br>